NyCodeGHG/teamcity-documentation/topics/configuring-connections.md

 When created, a connection can be used in all the nested subprojects of the current project.
 If you add a connection in the Root project, it will become available on the whole server.

+## Amazon ECR

+A connection to Amazon Elastic Container Registry (ECR) allows accessing Docker images located in private AWS registries.

+The connection requires the following settings:
+*

 ## Azure DevOps

 A connection to Azure DevOps Services (or formerly Team Foundation Server) can be used to: